monbro/opensemanticapi/README.md

 * start your redis server on a disk with enough space
 * open the app via "node app.js"
 * happy output watching
+* try to use http://yeoman.io/ with its structure for more compatibility and understanding